About the course

 How to apply

-You are welcome to contact the Course Director, Dr Mark Smith, to discuss the academic content of your application.
+You are welcome to contact the Course Director, Dr Jonathan Healey, to discuss the academic content of your application.
 However, it is not necessary to contact an academic member of staff before you apply.

 The set of documents you should send with your application to this course comprises the following: